davidsneal/simplesharebuttons/readme.txt

 == Installation ==

-For full configuration instructions<a href="http://www.simplesharebuttons.com/wordpress/wordpress-configuration/" target="_blank" rel="nofollow"> visit this page</a>
+For full configuration instructions<a href="http://www.simplesharebuttons.com/wordpress/wordpress-configuration/" target="_blank"> visit this page</a>

-Visit <a href="http://make.simplesharebuttons.com" target="_blank" rel="nofollow">make.simplesharebuttons.com</a> to make your own custom-coloured share buttons!
+Visit <a href="http://make.simplesharebuttons.com" target="_blank">make.simplesharebuttons.com</a> to make your own custom-coloured share buttons!

 1. Upload the 'simple-share-buttons-adder' folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress